yznts/zen/README.md

 ## Motivation

-We had too much cases of copy-pasting the same code between projects over and over again.
+We had too many cases of copy-pasting the same code between projects over and over again.
 So I decided to combine it all in one place.

 ## Documentation